quandangiu/SQL-Injection/README.md

 ## 💡 Tips

-- Sử dụng tab Network trong Developer Tools để xem request/response
+- Use Network tab in Developer Tools to see request/response
-- Quan sát câu lệnh SQL được tạo ra ở phần debug
+- Observe SQL statements generated in the debug section
-- So sánh sự khác biệt giữa 2 form để hiểu rõ hơn
+- Compare the difference between both forms to understand better

-## 🤝 Đóng góp
+## 🤝 Contributing

-Nếu có ý tưởng cải thiện demo, hãy tạo pull request!
+If you have ideas to improve this demo, please create a pull request!

 ## 📝 License

-MIT License - Tự do sử dụng cho mục đích giáo dục
+MIT License - Free to use for educational purposes

 ---

-**Chúc bạn học tốt! 🚀**
+**Happy learning! 🚀**

 *Remember: With great power comes great responsibility!*